Greenhouse Gases -

 Water Use -

-Net fresh water use increased 16 percent from 2015.
-Worldwide production increased, six large plants were brought on-line in Europe, and a number of large plants that came on-llne late in 2015 experienced a full reporting year in 2016.
+Net fresh water use increased 16 percent in 2017.
+Worldwide production increased, six large plants were brought on-line in Europe and Canada, and a number of large plants that came on-llne late in 2016 experienced a full reporting year in 2017.

 Praxair is vigilant about managing its water footprint and has a range of initiatives to reduce operational water use.
-For example, water use is measured as an environmental KPI in Praxair's sustainable productivity activity. in 2016, a subset of projects reported environmental savings, including over 236 million gallons (893,000 cubic meters) of water saved.
+For example, water use is measured as an environmental KPI in Praxair's sustainable productivity activity. in 2017, a subset of projects reported environmental savings, including over 459 million gallons (1.7 million cubic meters) of water saved.

-In 2016, surface water accounted for 80 percent (285.2 million cubic meters) of the total waste water withdrawn (including industrial/recycled water).
-The balance of 20 percent was procured from well waters, municipal sources/utilities, or other industrial sources.
+In 2017, surface water accounted for 78 percent (316.2 million cubic meters) of the total water withdrawn (including industrial/recycled water).
+The balance of 22 percent was procured from well waters, municipal sources/utilities, or other industrial/recycled resources.
 Some Praxair sites gather rainwater for reuse; this information is not collected for corporate reporting.

 |year||water USE in million cubic meters|